-The firearms industry is always rife with one trend after another due to the continuous development of new platforms and existing platforms.
+The firearms industry is continually saturated with one trend after another due to the ongoing development of new platforms and upgrades to existing platforms.
 In the past several years one particular platform that has exploded in popularity is the AR 15 pistol.
 One of the platforms leading the pack in this niche is the Maxim Defense PDX.

 A combination of new product designs and some not-so-popular statements from the ATF have propelled these firearms into mainstream use.

 If you have considered buying an AR 15 pistol, you may wonder what the hype is, what exactly is the definition of an AR 15 pistol, and if it’s worth even having?
 Let’s discuss the benefits of owning and using this platform.

 The AR15 at its heart is a rifle and carbine platform.
 So how can there be such a thing as an AR15 pistol?
 The difference lies in the application of the National Firearms Act of 1934.

 According to the National Firearms Act (NFA), a rifle has to have a minimum barrel length of 16 inches, or it is considered an NFA weapon and requires a $200 tax stamp in order to own legally.

 While not impossible to get, the $200 tax stamp takes a long time to acquire (upwards of a year in some cases), requires you to pay an additional tax, and NFA weapons such as the AR 15 pistol are more heavily regulated than regular rifles.

 Therefore, an SBR rifle comes with the hassle and expense of being classified as an NFA weapon.
 An AR 15 pistol, on the other hand, is classified differently, even though they are essentially the same thing as an SBR Rifle; ridiculous I know.